CeCe McDonald: Pretrial period

-In the days following the stabbing, the office of Hennepin County Attorney Michael Freeman reviewed evidence including a taped confession from McDonald before charging her with two counts of second-degree murder.
-McDonald's case was picked up by Hersch Izek of the Legal Rights Center, a nonprofit organization offering legal representation and help for its clients.
-Izek did not dispute that McDonald stabbed Schmitz in the heart or that the wound was responsible for Schmitz's death; however he argued that McDonald acted in self-defense and was not to blame for Schmitz's death: "she stabbed him, but her actions were reasonable when confronted with the reasonable possibility of bodily harm or death to herself.
-That's what the jury instruction calls for in this kind of case."
-Izek cited the fact that McDonald was bleeding profusely from her facial wound as a reason for her to believe she was in danger.
-Freeman argued there was no evidence that Schmitz posed a threat to McDonald's life and that McDonald had failed to exercise her duty to retreat, saying "the evidence here does not reflect self-defense.
-She stepped forward to thrust a weapon into a person that had not assaulted her.
-That, to me, just doesn't fit."
-Freeman also said "there is no evidence that I'm aware of that [Schmitz] had any weapon in his hand, or that he had done anything to McDonald, other than to be part of this group, where there were shouts from virtually everyone around."
-Freeman also alleged that McDonald's story changed between the incident and her trial: though on the night of June 5 she confessed to stabbing Schmitz, she later claimed someone else had stabbed him.
+McDonald's case was taken up by Hersch Izek of the Legal Rights Center who did not dispute that McDonald killed Schmitz by stabbing him in his heart, but argued the act was self-defense and “reasonable when confronted with the reasonable possibility of bodily harm or death", citing McDonald's bleeding profusely from a facial wound as reason to believe in such a danger.
+Freeman argued there was no evidence that Schmitz posed a threat to McDonald's life and that McDonald had failed to exercise her duty to retreat, saying "the evidence here does not reflect self-defense."
+Freeman explained, “there is no evidence that I'm aware of that [Schmitz] had any weapon in his hand, or that he had done anything to McDonald..."
+Freeman added that McDonald's story had changed: first confessing to stabbing Schmitz but later claiming someone else had stabbed him.